csse-uoft/SNM-I/doc/src/content/docs/guides/api.md

 `needSatisfier/:id` | PUT | Need satisfier form | Update the need satisfier with the specified ID using the information in the given form

 ## outcome
+This section is for the [Admin section of the requirements](/reference/requirements/#admin).
+Particularly the ability to create and manage outcomes.
 Route | Method | Parameters | Action
 ---|---|---|---
 `outcome` | POST | Outcome form | Create an outcome